The Strategic Imperative: Why AI for Nonprofits Demands Governance-First Implementation

 - Days 29-30: Decision gate: expand to secondary workflows if pilot demonstrates compliance and 15%+ efficiency gains, or remediate data quality issues before scaling.

-Template Section 1: Board Governance Resolution
+Board Governance Resolution Template

 RESOLVED, that [Organization Name] formally adopts Artificial Intelligence as a strategic organizational capability subject to the following governance mandates: